 It is also needed to consider the 567 (look back at the CR for a new pending reason code for the 567).
 On the 567, the Service Provider sends back the option number that they processed the instruction for.

+Post Meeting Minutes comments:

+DE, BE and LU do not agree with the above decision and action points as they think it does not reflect correctly the conclusion reached at the meeting.

+Lu and DE think that at this stage the action point is first to ask whether the NMPGs agree or not with having a new MP on the CAON in Instructions to allow usage of 999 when option numbering is not supported by the Account Owner.

+BE wants to insist on the fact that this Option Numbering issue is of a global nature and should not be resolved by a Market Practice decision.

-Decision: SMPG to recommend a global MP (that is SLA-driven e.g. like MT564 REPE for voluntary events after MKDT) to follow the same ISITC guideline when the service provider’s option number cannot be supported.
-This will prevent markets from following different practices and will allow for adoption by institution.
+Decision: Request first NMPGs to give their approval to create a new global MP (that is SLA-driven e.g. like MT564 REPE for voluntary events after MKDT) that would follow the same ISITC guideline when the service provider’s option number cannot be supported.
+This would prevent markets from following different practices and will allow for adoption by institution.

 Action point:

-Sonda and Christine to review if there are any changes necessary in the US text for this (e.g. remove ‘US’) and verify that the option number in the MT567 is also mentioned (i.e. use the CAON in the account servicer’s system) and send it to NMPGs for review.

-Sonda/ISITC to check the CR from last year and see if more rejection codes are needed in the MT567 for validation of optional fields.
+Christine to email all NMPGs and ask if they approve of a global market practice for processing of instructions with CAON//999, and if so, if they approve of the draft text Sonda and Christine have created and which will be included in the email.

 SWIFT Standards messaging Landscape document comments – Jacques

 No comments on the document received.